 I choose in between, thinking I may as well get a bit of massage benefit while my daughter chooses relaxing.
 Every so often I hear a slurp as if a pat of butter is being softened up but it’s actually a dispenser of oil that is being used for the massage.There’s just the right amount of pressure and kneading during my full body massage and it feels like little patterns are being traced on the soles of my feet.

 After the massage is over, we are left for a while with damp cotton pads over our eyes until the attendants return to towel dry us.
 Even so, we’re still pretty slippery as if we’ve been soused in body lotion.
 Glasses of mint tea are brought for us to drink while we dress and then we go downstairs where there’s a showroom full of bottle of argan oil and face creams.
 My face is still soft and creamy hours later.

 If you are new to this experience, ask your hotel to recommend a reputable Hammam that is used to dealing with tourists and to make an appointment for your massage.

 It’s a waste of time putting on make-up and doing your hair before you go, as it will all be scrubbed or washed off by the end.

 Wear a bikini but be prepared to remove your top during the scrub down and massage if you’re not too self-conscious about that sort of thing.

-Men and women will be treated in separate Hammam and treatment rooms, so it’s worth going with a group of same sex friends.
+Men and women will be treated in separate Hammam and treatment rooms, so it’s worth going with friends of the same gender.
 If you go as a couple, check whether you will be separated, as it could be a bit lonely.

 More tales from Taghazout